Biblical Theology

 Listen to this article

-“And they said, Stand back.
-And they said again, This one fellow came in to sojourn, and he will needs be a judge: now will we deal worse with thee, than with them.
-And they pressed sore upon the man, even Lot, and came near to break the door.”
+And they said, Stand backe.
+And they said againe, This one fellow came in to soiourne, and he will needs bee a Iudge: Now wil we deale worse with thee, then with them.
+And they pressed sore vpon the man, euen Lot, and came neere to breake the doore.
+Genesis 19:9 (KJV)

 Genesis 19 recounts the story of the destruction of Sodom and Gomorrah.
-In this particular verse, we find the men of Sodom surrounding Lot’s house, demanding that Lot bring out the two angels who had come to visit him.
+In this particular verse we find the men of Sodom surrounding Lot’s house, demanding that Lot bring out the two angels who had come to visit him.
 The men of the city were intent on committing wicked acts with the visitors, highlighting the extreme moral degradation of Sodom.

-The Context:Prior to this event, the two angels, disguised as men, had arrived in Sodom and were welcomed into Lot’s home.
-The inhabitants of the city, both young and old, surrounded Lot’s house and demanded to have sexual relations with the angels.
-This demonstrates the widespread wickedness and depravity of the people of Sodom.
+The Context: Prior to this event the two angels, disguised as men, had arrived in Sodom and were welcomed into Lot’s home.
+The inhabitants of the city, both young and old, surrounded Lot’s house and demanded to “know” the angels—a euphemism for sexual relations—demonstrating the widespread wickedness and depravity of the people of Sodom.

-Lot’s response:In response to the mob, Lot stepped outside and closed the door behind him, pleading with the men not to act wickedly.
-He offered an alternative to their wicked desires by offering his two virgin daughters instead, though this action itself raises ethical questions.
-It is important to note that Lot’s decision may have been influenced by the cultural norms and expectations of hospitality prevalent at that time.
+Lot’s response: In response to the mob Lot stepped outside, closed the door behind him, and pleaded with the men not to act wickedly.
+He offered an alternative to their wicked desires by offering his two virgin daughters, although this action raises ethical questions and may reflect the cultural norms of hospitality at that time.

-The men’s response:The men of Sodom rejected Lot’s offer and accused him of trying to assume the role of a judge over them.
-They accused Lot, an outsider, of interfering in their affairs and presumed that he was imposing his own sense of judgment upon them.
-They threatened to deal even worse with Lot than with the angels, showing their hostility towards him.
+The men’s response: The men of Sodom rejected Lot’s offer and accused him of trying to assume the role of a judge over them, threatening to deal even worse with Lot than with the angels.
+They continued to press for the visitors, showing hostility toward both Lot and the angels.

-Lot’s peril:The situation escalated as the men pressed upon Lot and came near to break the door of his house.
-Their aggression and determination to carry out their wicked intentions intensified.
-The narrative highlights the imminent danger that Lot faced due to his attempt to protect the visitors.
+Lot’s peril: The situation escalated as the men pressed sore upon Lot and came near to break the door of his house.
+Their aggression and determination to carry out their wicked intentions intensified, highlighting the imminent danger Lot faced in protecting the visitors.

 Share this: